Weakly porous sets and Muckenhoupt $A_p$ distance functions: Introduction

 The outline for the rest of the paper is as follows.
 In Section~\ref{sect.prelim} we introduce notation and recall some definitions and properties of dyadic decompositions and Muckenhoupt weights.
 Weakly porous sets are defined in Section~\ref{sect.wp}, where we also examine some of their basic properties.
 Theorem~\ref{thm.main_intro} is proved in Sections~\ref{s.nec} and~\ref{s.suf}.
-Section~\ref{s.upper_assouad} contains the definition of the Muckenhoupt exponent and the proof of Theorem~\ref{t.A_p_char}, together with some related results.
+Section~\ref{s.upper_assouad} contains the definition of the Muckenhoupt exponent and the proofs of Theorems~\ref{t.A_p_char} and~\ref{t.A_1_char}, together with some related results.
 In Section~\ref{s.circular}, we give an example of a weakly porous set $E\subset\R^n$ which is not porous and compute explicitly the Muckenhoupt exponent of $E$.
-Finally, in Section~\ref{s.apnwp} we construct a set $E\subset\R$ which is not weakly porous, but still $w_{\alpha,E}\in A_p$ for all $0<\alpha<1$ and $1<p<\infty$.
+Finally, in Section~\ref{s.apnwp} we construct the set $E\subset\R$ which is not weakly porous, but still $w_{\alpha,E}\in A_p$ for all $0<\alpha<1$ and $1<p<\infty$.